ucquantum/momentum/application.md

 This distinction is important because the principles of quantum computing requires a different knowledge set and involves the work of physics, computer science, and engineering.

-I beleive that there is enough work being done specifically in this field to support an RSO.
+I believe that there is enough work being done specifically in this field to support an RSO.

 ## 2. How would your organization benefit from RSO status?
 List specific Center for Leadership and Involvement or University resources that you would hope to utilize that would only be available to your organization if it becomes an RSO.